CescaNeri/DataMining-MachineLearning/data-mining/decision-tree/model.md

 **How to handle overfitting**

 - Pre-pruning: stop splitting before you reach a deep tree.
-A node can be split further if:
+A node can not be split further if:
     - Nodes does not contain instances
     - All instances belong to the same class
     - All attributes have the same values